PUTTING THE TEAM BEFORE YOURSELF

 MIKA HAKKINEN & DAVID COULTHARD- AUSTRALIA 1998

-Australian Grand Prix, ahead of team mate David Coulthard
+Mika Hakkinen crosses the line to win the Australian Grand Prix, ahead of team mate David Coulthard |

 The final race of the 1997 season had brought a controversial result, as did the first race of 1998.
 McLaren dominated the weekend with both Mika Hakkinen and David Coulthard leaving the rest of the field for dead in the race.
 But then Hakkinen lost the lead when he was mistakenly called into the pits.
 Coulthard generously gifted Hakkinen his position back and followed him home but the Scot along with his McLaren team came under fire for their actions.
 Hakkinen would go on to win his first World Championship that year.